We value the positive and extensive contribution that volunteers make to our community and have a number of volunteering opportunities available.

 Friends of Peacehaven Botanical Park work in partnership to develop, maintain and promote the park as a place of recreation, environmental conservation and education.

 The Friends are involved with a range of activities including operating a community nursery with a focus on supplying plants that grow within the boundaries of the Toowoomba Region, advocacy for the park and its use, input into park planning, fundraising activities and working bees.
 The group also collect and document local native plants in their herbarium.

 Friends of Peacehaven Botanical Park meet on the first Wednesday of each month between 9.30am and 12.30pm.

 The native plant nursery is open to the public on Wednesday and Saturday mornings between 9am and 12.30pm.

 For more information on how to become a volunteer please contact Gus Hamilton on 0417 003 396 or contact us.

-Friends of the Queensland State Rose Garden, Newtown Park are focussed on developing the Queensland State Rose Garden into a rose garden of international status.
+Friends of the Queensland's State Rose Garden in Newtown Park Toowoomba Inc are focussed on developing the Queensland State Rose Garden into a rose garden of international status.

 Volunteers undertake a variety of tasks including gardening, maintenance, guiding tours, creating and selling floral artwork, baking and administration.